+Axially Loaded Joints and Shafts: Keys, cotters: Design of Keys. stresses in key -cotter joints-spigot and socket, sleeve and cotter.
 Design of shafts: Design of solid and hollow shafts for strength and rigidity - Design of shafts subjected to torque, shafts subjected to bending, shafts subjected to torque and bending.

-Power Transmission System: Transmission of power by Belt drive, Transmission efficiencies, Belts-Flat and V-types.
+Power Transmissions Systems, Pulleys: Transmission of power by Belt and Rope drives, Transmission efficiencies, Belts-Flat and V-types -Ropes-pulleys for belt and rope drives.